 We've searched for the most preserved reefs and sites offering the highest biodiversity to create this guide, taking into account the massive bleaching events that occurred in 2015 and 2016.
 Whether you're looking forward to go diving on a week-end or looking for a full week trip in a liveaboard, Australia has plenty of options.

-Scuba Diving in Western Australia: Ningaloo Reef, the Rowley Shoals and Christmas Island
+Western Australia: Ningaloo Reef, the Rowley Shoals and Christmas Island

 Western Australia is home to three famous dive locations: Ningaloo Reef, the Rowley Shoals, and Christmas Island.

 Ningaloo reef is Australia’s second largest coral reef and also the best preserved reef of Western Australia.
 With a length of 260 km (160 miles), it offers a variety of ecosystems and topography: coral gardens, walls and pinnacles and sea grass and sand areas.
 This UNESCO World heritage site has managed to escape bleaching and it's probably your best bet if you want to go diving in Western Australia.
 Between March and August, you can also snorkel with whale sharks.
 Coral Bay, south of Exmouth, offers plenty of opportunity to see manta rays.

 Rowley Shoals as well as the remote Christmas Island have both suffered from the coral bleaching events of 2015 and 2016, and have not recovered yet.

 The Best Dive Sites of the Ningaloo Reef